openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/doorwindowsensor_0_0.md

 ## Overview

+The NEO Coolcam Door/Window Sensor provides information whether a door or window is opened or closed.

+The battery operated sensor consits of the main unit and a magnetic element.
+The main unit should be installed on the frame and the magnetic element is placed on the door or window.

 ### Inclusion Information

-1\.
-Remove the sensor cover.
+  1. Remove the sensor cover.

-2\.
-Make sure the sensor is powered.
+  2. Make sure the sensor is powered.

-3\.
-Set Z‐Wave controller or Z‐Wave gateway into inclusion mode (Refer to the controller or

-gateway operating manual)
+  3. Set Z‐Wave controller or Z‐Wave gateway into inclusion mode (Refer to the controller or gateway operating manual)

-4\.
-Press the button three times within 1.5 second, the device will enter inclusion mode.
-And the

-LED will flash on and off alternately five times.sor.
+  4. Press the button three times within 1.5 second, the device will enter inclusion mode.
+And the LED will flash on and off alternately five times.

 ### Exclusion Information

-1\.
-Remove the device cover.
+  1. Remove the device cover.

-2\.
-Make sure the sensor is powered.
+  2. Make sure the sensor is powered.

-3\.
-Set Z‐Wave controller or Z‐Wave gateway into exclusion mode (Refer to the controller or

-gateway operating manual)
+  3. Set Z‐Wave controller or Z‐Wave gateway into exclusion mode (Refer to the controller or gateway operating manual)

-4\.
-Press the button three times within 1.5 second, the device will enter exclusion mode.
+  4. Press the button three times within 1.5 second, the device will enter exclusion mode.

 ### Wakeup Information